kinson2/angolacenterillinois/_pages/events.md

 title: Events
 image: cac-events01.jpg
 ---
-The Capoeira Angola Center Illinois, under the direction of Contramestre Denis Chiaramonte, is proud to have hosted many conferences and events which have brought participants from the world over to Champaign Urbana to learn more about the tradition, history and practice of Capoeira Angola from Mestre João Grande and many other great teachers and Mestres.
+The Capoeira Angola Center of Illinois, under the direction of Mestre Denis Chiaramonte, is proud to have hosted many conferences and events which have brought participants from the world over to Champaign-Urbana to learn more about the tradition, history, and practice of Capoeira Angola from Mestre João Grande and many other great teachers and Mestres.

 We will update this page with information regarding upcoming events.
 Please refer to the portfolio included here for examples of past conferences.